-To my astonishment (and embarrassment) he did walk, all the way up Lothian Road, making sure he was noticed, able and happy to return waves and whistles he attracted.
+To my astonishment (and embarrassment) he did walk, all the way up Lothian Road, making sure he was noticed, happy to return waves and whistles he attracted.
 Did he really need that recognition?
 Was it a kind of reassurance the Scots still liked him?
 Was he simply “giving back,” as they say, for our loyalty down the years?

 Connolly was the main celebrity in the Amnesty International Charity Show that night.
 I had McGonagall’s epic poem on the Tay Rail Bridge Disaster set to music, played by the Scottish National Orchestra.
 He spoke the poem over the music in a manner only Billy Connolly could, the highlight of his turn and the evening’s show.
 It was a great night.

 I’ll remember him for that.
 I certainly don’t want to remember him betraying his fans and admirers in a single sentence.
 I don’t want it to be his only memorable line.